Bleee411/GooseFTP/README.md

 ## 💻 Installation

 ### Windows:
-1. Download the installer from [link to download].
+1. Download the installer from soon.
 2. Run the installer and follow the instructions.